-The project site is relatively flat with a slight gradient of less than 1% to the north-north west.
+The project site slopes gently about 2% from the northwest to the south and southeast by about 15 feet.
 There are no drainage or run-off channels that will be affected by the pit.
 Principally only direct precipitation may affect the site.
-The pit is designed with a 1% grade towards the northwest to collect any run-off that may collect in the pit and off the slopes in that area that will act as a sediment or percolation basin.
+The pit is designed with a 2% natural grade towards the southeast to collect any run-off that may collect in the pit and off the slopes in that area that will act as a sediment or percolation basin.
 The slopes are designed at very gentle 3H:1V that would reduce possible slope erosion and runoff channeling down the slopes.
-There will no run-off off away from the site.
+There will no runoff off away from the site.
 All precipitation will be collected within the borrow pit and allowed to evaporate or percolate.